adamdehaven/shared-ui-components/README.md

 pnpm run build
 ```

-You can also run `pnpm install-autocomplete` to integrate `pnpm` autocompletion into your command line tools.
+You can also run `pnpm install-completion` to integrate `pnpm` autocompletion into your command line tools.

 ### Dev Server